 But it didn’t end there.
 When I’d begin to feel myself hate the legalistic, ungraceful leaders at church, all the while feeling guilty because I didn’t want to leave that church and be known as a “church hopper”—NOPE!
 “You’re not allowed to hate anyone because hate has no part of you,” and, “You’re not allowed to feel guilty OR condemned—because you’re not.
 YOU are the church.
 I live IN you, not in a building.
-So if you don’t like it at that place, leave, and shut up about it.
-Move along.
-I’ve got better things for you to do than YOU constantly being bitter about that pastor.
+So if you don’t like it at that place, leave, and move along.
+I’ve got better things for you to do than constantly being bitter about that pastor.
 Forgive him and start thinking of him with love.”

 On and on, I began to allow God to correct me—to discipline me.
 And although I still fail daily, I’m so much better than I used to be.
 The most assuring news is this “process” won’t end until I die, or Christ comes back!
 (See Philippians 1:6).

 As a result of me being obedient to God more often, my life couldn’t possibly be any better!
 Not because my uncontrollable circumstances have changed (some have gotten worse), but instead, because I’ve changed for God!
 Why?
 Because I love Him!

 So today, my friends, know this: God corrects you because He wants what’s best for you.
 You are His child and He loves you!
 Good parents always correct their kids out of love.
 The Bible says that we are to “endure hardship as discipline, for what son is not disciplined by his father?”
 (See Hebrews 12:7).
 God loves you so much that He will never, ever, ignore you.
 He wants to make sure things go as smooth for you as possible, by guiding you and molding you each day!